The Non Parametric Reconstruction of Binary Black Hole Mass Evolution from GWTC-4.0 Gravitational Wave Catalog: Introduction

 Factors such as the chemical composition of progenitor stars, commonly referred to as metallicity, vary significantly across epochs and profoundly impact stellar winds and mass loss rates.
 Lower metallicities prevalent in the early universe likely allowed stars to retain more mass, potentially leading to the formation of heavier black holes \citep{Karathanasis:2022rtr,Farrell:2020zju,Belczynski:2019fed,Spera:2017fyx,Farmer:2020xne,Hendriks:2023yrw,Farmer:2019jed,Leung:2019fgj,Tong:2025wpz, Antonini:2025ilj,Costa:2022aka, Fishbach:2017zga, Talbot:2018cva}.
 Moreover, the universe’s first generation of stars, the Population III stars, constituted metal free environments that could have produced exceptionally massive black holes distinct from those observed today \citep{Santoliquido:2023wzn,Costa:2023xsz,Giacobbo:2017qhh,Dvorkin:2016wac}.

 Understanding how these astrophysical processes imprint themselves on the black hole mass function as a function of redshift holds the promise of uncovering the origins and evolution of compact object populations, offering insights into star formation history, galaxy evolution, and the end stages of stellar lives.
-Yet, measuring the redshift dependent mass distribution presents formidable challenges \citep{Spera:2017fyx,Belczynski:2016jno,Tanikawa:2024mpj}.
 Previous studies have explored various approaches to characterize the BBH mass distribution and its potential evolution, ranging from parametric models with specific functional forms to more flexible non-parametric methods \citep{Wysocki:2018mpo,Mandel:2018mve,Tiwari:2020otp,Talbot:2019okv,Wong:2020jdt,Callister:2023tgi,Riley:2023jep,Farah:2024xub,Talbot:2024yqw,Ray:2023upk,MaganaHernandez:2025fkm,Antonini:2025zzw,Edelman:2022ydv,Heinzel:2024hva,Heinzel:2023vkq,Heinzel:2024jlc,Alvarez-Lopez:2025ltt}.

 The two major open questions regarding the redshift evolution of the BBH mass distribution are: (i) Does a single, global BBH mass distribution adequately describe the population across all redshifts, or is such a description valid only within restricted redshift ranges? (ii) If not, does the BBH mass distribution itself evolve with redshift, and if so, what is the nature of that evolution?
 The challenge in answering these questions lies with our ignorance in modelling either of these from first principle due to large astrophysical uncertainties.
 Along with the theoretical uncertainties, selection effects also plays a major role.